 Gallery 5, home to Artists’ Studios can be found above Gallery 3.

-Art in the Frame Foundation was set up in 1998 by two local art teachers who strongly believed in the wealth of local talent in the arts and crafts to be found on the island of Jersey and the severe lack of exhibition space and acknowledgement for this talent.
+Art in the Frame Foundation, with our current patron Lady Dalton, was originally set up in 1998 by two local art teachers who strongly believed in the wealth of local talent in the arts and crafts to be found on the island of Jersey and the severe lack of exhibition space and acknowledgement for this talent.

 5 years later, Art in the Frame Foundation took on The Harbour Gallery which has become the hub and window to the charity.

 Find out more about the charity at www.artintheframefoundation.com.

 Testimonials – There are so many wonderful testimonials from schools, artists and individuals to read – please click here to read!

 The charity Art in the Frame Foundation was set up in 1998 by 2 local art teachers, on a volunteer basis.
 They saw the great need to promote and support the many talented up and coming artists and craftworkers living in Jersey who were given very little opportunity to ‘break’ into the almost non-existent art scene and to promote more art education in the schools.

 From experience they knew that the teaching Art to children and adults not only enhances academic performance in other subjects but helps with all round emotional development.
 It helps get in touch with inner feelings and release inner tensions.

 Art often gets lost in the pushing of STEM subjects with SATs and League Tables.
 Today, in an age of Smart phones and tablets it is becoming even more essential to include a ‘good chunk’ of art in a child’s education, whether in or out of school.